Mystic (TV series)

 Created by Amy Shindler and Beth Chalmers, it is based on Pony Club Secrets, Stacy Gregg's series of pony novels, the first of which is Mystic and the Midnight Ride (2007).
 Set on the fictional peninsula of Kauri Point, New Zealand, Mystic tells the story of Issie Brown and her new-found friendships with the town's teen horse riders, and their efforts to save Kauri Point from an industrial development that threatens it.
 It stars Macey Chipping.
 The series premiered on CBBC and BBC iPlayer in the UK on 14 July 2020.
-After the first season had aired, Mystic was renewed for two more seasons.
+Mystic season two launched in November 2021 and season three in July 2022.

+Season two won Best Children's Programme at the Asian Academy Creative Awards in 2022 and in 2023, Season three picked up the award for Best Children's Programme at the NZTV awards.